C. Everett Koop: Style

-These four issues, combined with Koop's personality and his willingness to make use of mass media, brought to the office of Surgeon General a higher public profile than it previously had merited; he is, for instance, the first Surgeon General to have been the subject of a popular song – "Promiscuous" by Frank Zappa.
+These four issues, combined with Koop's personality and his willingness to make use of mass media, brought to the office of Surgeon General a higher public profile than it previously had; he is, for instance, the first Surgeon General to have been the subject of a popular song: "Promiscuous" by Frank Zappa.
 He was interviewed by Ali G for comedic effect.

+Of his high-profile role, Koop said in a 1987 interview, "I am the surgeon general of the heterosexuals and the homosexuals, of the young and the old, of the moral or the immoral, the married and the unmarried.
+I don't have the luxury of deciding which side I want to be on.
+So I can tell you how to keep yourself alive no matter what you are.
+That's my job."

 Koop was well known for his mustache-less beard and colorful bow ties.
-During much of his day-to-day work, Koop wore the Surgeon General's US Public Health Service Commissioned Corps uniform, a uniform similar to that of a U.S. Navy Vice Admiral's.
-During his tenure he re-instated the daily wearing of the PHS uniform by the officers of the PHS.
+He was a vice admiral in the U.S. Public Health Service Commissioned Corps (U.S. PHSCC).
+During much of his day-to-day work, Koop wore the surgeon general's U.S. PHSCC uniform, a uniform similar to that of a vice admiral's in the U.S. Navy.
+During his tenure, he re-instated the daily wearing of the PHS uniform by the officers of the PHS.

 Later career

 Following his career as Surgeon General, Koop was on The Firestorm Solutions Expert Council.
-Koop hosted a documentary series in 1991, simply titled C. Everett Koop, M.D.
-It aired for six episodes on NBC.
+Koop hosted a documentary television series on NBC simply titled C. Everett Koop, M.D.
+It aired for five episodes in June 1991, and explored health and healthcare issues of concern to Koop, with a special focus on children.

 Koop and other investors established drkoop.com in 1997, during the dot-com bubble.
 This medical information website was one of the first major online sources of health information.
 Critical review of the site content revealed that many of the private care listings, medicinal recommendations, and medical trial referrals were paid advertisements.
 The company went bankrupt in 2001.
 Koop continued to endorse Life Alert bracelets for the elderly.

-In 1999 testimony before Congress, Koop minimized concerns from health groups about the severity of allergies to latex gloves.
+In 1999, while testifying before Congress, Koop minimized concerns from health groups about the severity of allergies relating to the use of latex gloves.
 It was later discovered that a company that manufactured latex gloves had previously paid Koop $650,000 for consulting work.

 Koop held three professorships at Dartmouth Medical School, where he was also the senior scholar at the C. Everett Koop Institute.